-Lease renewals is one of our most sophisticated workflows.
+Lease renewals are one of our most sophisticated workflows.
 For extra flexibility and speed, you can now filter and drill down through lease renewals by portfolio—so you can see just the information that’s relevant to you.

-You can also use our Realworks/REI Forms/Forms Live integration to automatically populate fields in a new lease, and get information about renewals faster with better owner intent instructions surveys that automatically feed back into the workflow.
+You can also use our Realworks/REI Forms/Forms Live integration to automatically populate fields in a new lease, and get information about renewals faster with better owner intent instructions surveys that automatically feedback into the workflow.
 This means you won’t have to go chasing instructions via a reply to an email—they will appear automatically when the owner has submitted them.

 And to make remote work better and easier for our users, we’ve also added a comprehensive tenant timeline to the lease renewal workflow.
-This means you’ll never have to go digging through files for information about the property, tenants, owners and so on—and neither will anyone else who has to pick up this work and keep it moving.
+This means you’ll never have to go digging through files for information about the property, tenants, owners, and so on—and neither will anyone else who has to pick up this work and keep it moving.